HOW TO SPOT A FAKE WATCH

 In addition to the most obvious to ask an authorized watch store to verify the authenticity of the watch, there are some things that you can investigate yourself to reveal whether a watch is genuine or fake.

-- The safest but also the most time-consuming way to ensure the authenticity of a watch is to verify the serial number by an authorized dealer (for about 100$), through the manufacturer or with the help of an expert.
+The serial number: The safest but also the most time-consuming way to ensure the authenticity of a watch is to verify the serial number by an authorized dealer (for about 100$), through the manufacturer or with the help of an expert.
 However, not all watch brands use serial numbers or other verification texts or stamps.

-- Spelling mistakes are perhaps the most common way to reveal a fake watch.
+- Spelling mistakes: are perhaps the most common way to reveal a fake watch.
 May counterfeiters don't take the time to secure the most obvious things.
 Carefully examine all written text for spelling mistakes or grammatical errors.
 Compare with pictures from the official website of the watch brand.

-- The packaging and watch box are something many counterfeiters don’t care about in their search for quick money.
+The packaging: and watch box are something many counterfeiters don’t care about in their search for quick money.
 At the same time, the buyer is often so focused on the watch itself that one forgets to examine the quality and details of the packaging.
 Often you can find errors such as poor fit, carelessly glued joints, inertia in gaps and drawers, spelling mistakes and poorly stamped or painted details that clearly reveal the fake watch.

-- Like the spelling, you can also find mistakes made by the counterfeiters on the logo's text, appearance and location.
+- The logo: Like the spelling, you can also find mistakes made by the counterfeiters on the logo's text, appearance and location.
 Asymmetrically placed logo and other details often reveal a fake watch.
 Examine whether logos are disproportionately designed in relation to symbols and texts, and whether colors bleed out or lines are blurred.

-- The quality of buckles and links is another great way to ensure the authenticity of a watch.
+- The quality of buckle/clasp and links is another great way to ensure the authenticity of a watch.
 Many counterfeit watches show signs of degrees (edges) from manufacturing, gaps or parts that are loose.
 Feel the joints, links, and buckles to find deviations on fit and design.
 A branded watch has no flaws in these details.
 Everything should fit and work perfectly.
 There should be no trace of production processes or the like.
 Many branded watches stamp their logo on the buckle or bracelet, examine whether your watch has such a stamp and whether it matches official photos from the manufacturer.

 - The weight reveals more than you might think.
 A genuine high quality brand watch is made of good material.
 It is difficult for a counterfeiter to reproduce the exact same weight as a genuine watch.
 By holding a metal watch in your hand, in some cases you can determine, or at least guess whether it is fake or not.
 Good quality in the steel and a solid case gives a feeling of weight.
 The weight can thus be a good indicator of the authenticity of the watch.
 You can weigh your watch and compare with the manufacturer's specifications.

-- A genuine watch should be handled carefully and with care, both externally and internally.
+- The inside: A genuine watch should be handled carefully and with care, both externally and internally.
 By opening the watch and examining the condition of the inside, you can get many clues as to whether it is real or fake.
 In fake watches you can often see fingerprints, dust or other traces and remnants of human handling.
 Which you never see in a genuine watch that has been handled in a professional way.

 - Do the luminous details shine in the dark?
 Verifying whether your watch is supposed to have lumazine or more accurate fluorescent hands and indexes can sometimes be a determining factor in revealing a false watch.
 Few counterfeiters spend time and money on this extra accuracy.
 Hold the watch against a lamp for a few minutes and then examine the fluorescence in a dark room.